 Thatch: If your lawn turns brown in spots when summer rolls around, you may have a problem with thatch – a thick layer of decomposed plant matter, roots and partially decomposed stems that builds up under the roots.
 Thatch usually isn’t caused by clippings, which decompose quickly and add healthy nutrients to your lawn.

-To determine if you have too much thatch, dig a 2-inch deep chunk of grass.
-A healthy lawn will have about ¾-inch of brown, spongy thatch between the green grass and the surface of the soil.
-Read more about controlling thatch here: https://gardeningknowhow.com/lawn-care/lgen/lawn-thatch-control.htm
+To determine if you have too much thatch, dig a 2-inch (5 cm.) deep chunk of grass.
+A healthy lawn will have about ¾-inch (2 cm.) of brown, spongy thatch between the green grass and the surface of the soil.
+If you have more than that, you may have to take steps to control it.

 Improper Mowing: Mowing the lawn too short can stress the grass and cause it to turn dry and brown.
 As a general rule of thumb, remove no more than one-third the height at each mowing.
-Although a length of 2 ½ inches is okay, 3 inches is healthier during summer heat.
+Although a length of 2 ½ inches (6 cm.) is okay, 3 inches (8 cm.) is healthier during summer heat.
 Mow regularly and don’t allow the grass to become too long.

 Salt damage: Salt damage may be the reason if the brown lawn is adjacent to a street, driveway or sidewalk.
 A good soaking should help dilute the saline concentration, but you may have to reseed the lawn if the damage is too severe.